-The NJ Home Bakers’ Bill was passed unanimously out of the Assembly, but the Senate version of the bill still has not been scheduled for a hearing in the Health, Human Services and Senior Citizens Committee.
+Although the NJ Home Bakers’ Bill passed through the Assembly with unanimous support, the Senate’s version has yet to be scheduled for a hearing in the Health, Human Services and Senior Citizens Committee.

 To vindicate the right of New Jersey bakers to earn an honest living, IJ filed a lawsuit in December 2017 against the New Jersey Department of Health to allow home-baked goods to be sold directly to bakers’ friends, neighbors, and customers.